gvwilson/thirdbit/src/fiction/in-heck/index.md

 Here—a demonstration of good faith."

 A panel opened in its side.
-A small arm that Maddy hadn't noticed before unfolded from Patient's side, and offered her a heavy bracelet that looked like a darker version of the ones that Special Leaf wore.
+A small arm that Maddy hadn't noticed before unfolded from Patient's side to offer her a heavy bracelet that looked like a darker version of the ones that Special Leaf wore.

 Maddy kept her arms crossed.